 AARTO: One unconstitutional law, three legal actions in the Concourt

-The controversial AARTO law is headed to the Constitutional Court in three legal actions and confusion over whether government is defending its law.
+In February 2022, the controversial AARTO law headed to the Constitutional Court in three legal actions and confusion over whether government is defending its law.

 The matters have been filed in the Concourt and directions from the court are awaited.